Dark Empire: Prologue

 With the pandemic rendering my usual South Florida social adventures impossible, I thought it might be fun to spend some of my new free time being my own editor.
 Below is the prologue to my fifth grade fantasy novel, Dark Empire, as edited by a thirty-five-year-old me.

-Everyone remembers the day he breached the maze.
+Everyone remembers the day the man in black breached the maze.

 “My lord, The Dark Emperor’s forces continue to grow.
 I’m not sure how much longer we can hold them off.”